The Life of Pablo: Rankings

 The Life of Pablo appeared on several year-end lists of the best albums of 2016.
 Dummy ranked the album as the best of 2016, claiming that "it delivered some of the hugest musical moments of the year", noting elements of songs such as "Ultralight Beam" and "Pt.
 2".
 Caramanica also named The Life of Pablo the best album of the year and called it: "A grand, caustic album about grace: finding it, praying for it, falling from it."
 Time Out London was among the three publications to list The Life of Pablo as the best album of 2016, writing that "the incredible, exciting and daring The Life of Pablo really does show Kanye as a restless, Jobs-esque genius, with a flair for convening talented people and getting exceptional work out of them".

 As well as ranking at number three on the Pitchfork Readers' Poll: Top 50 Albums of 2016, the album was voted fifth by readers for both the most underrated and most overrated album of the year.
 On the Top 50 Songs of 2016 poll, "Ultralight Beam" ranked at number one.
 "Real Friends" and "No More Parties in LA" also appeared on the list as the 13th and 16th best songs, respectively.
 In February 2016, Inverse named The Life of Pablo West's best album.
+In 2024, Paste named the album as the 86th greatest of all time.